-The only award criterion admitted is that of the most economically advantageous bid, and may take one of two forms: (i) best price-quality ratio, where the award criteria are made up of a group of factors and sub-factors concerning several aspects of the performance of the contract to be executed; or (ii) simple evaluation of the price or of the cost, in which case the tender documents shall set forth as mandatory all other aspects of the performance of the contract to be executed.
+The only award criteria admitted are those of the most economically advantageous bid, and may take one of two forms: (i) multifactor criteria, where the award criteria are made up of a group of factors and sub-factors concerning several aspects of the performance of the contract to be executed; or (ii) single-factor criteria, where the award criteria are made up of a single aspect of the contract performance, namely the price.

-The factors and sub-factors of the evaluation criteria should have a connection to the subject matter of the public contract in question, comprising all, and only, the aspects of performance of the contract to be executed.
-They may include quality, price, technical merit, aesthetic and functional characteristics, environmental characteristics, running costs, cost-effectiveness, aftersales service and technical assistance, delivery date and delivery period or period of completion, and/or environmental or social sustainability.
+The factors and sub-factors of the evaluation criteria should have a connection to the subject matter of the public contract in question, including all, and only, the aspects of performance of the contract to be executed.
+They may include quality, price, technical merit, aesthetic and functional characteristics, environmental characteristics, running costs, cost-effectiveness, after-sales service and technical assistance, delivery date and delivery period or period of completion, and/or environmental or social sustainability.